corda/cordapp-trial-framework/docs/cordapp_architecture.md

 Business use cases on Corda are separated into separate business networks.
 The business network provides a logical separation that ensures that only approved nodes can interact with one another.
 This is essential in a trial as each iteration of a trial will need to be a separate business network

 As a entrance criteria into an R3 led trial, we institute that the application architecture includes a membership service to restrict trial to participants only.
 Should this feature be absent because of circumstantial reasons, R3 could still provide some support in the form of a business network membership service (BNMS) as a stand alone application.
 While the BNMS is not production ready, it allows for the creation of a controlled business network where membership can be approve and revoked.
-Having said that, BNMS is currently being deprecated, so support will eventually be terminated.
-As such we do recommend that Membership service should be a feature already considered In all production application.
+Having said that, BNMS is currently being deprecated and will no longer be maintained.
+As such we do recommend that Membership service be a feature already considered In all production application.

 Do take note that BNMS is not production ready and its existence is in support of the corda trial only.

 (Optional) A detailed walkthrough of integrating the R3 BNMS is [here](./bnms_integration.md)

 ## Deployment
 Once the trial application is developed it will need to be deployed to a public cloud infrastructure platform (e.g. AWS, Azure, Google Cloud etc).
-On premise deployment is out of scope for Cordapp Trials.
+On premise deployment is out of scope for GTM Trials.

-The Trial Framework contains a deployment toolkit for Cordapp Trials.
+The Trial Framework contains a deployment toolkit for GTM Trials.
 This enables the deployment of cordapps by following a standardized architecture pattern.
 The toolkit includes example scripts which configure a VM to run all required services for the trial application.

 In our previous Corda trial, the application was distributed as a series of Docker images for the UI, Web Services and Cordapp.
 R3 can assist your team review and design the right Docker configuration and upload the resulting images to a private container registry for sharing the trial images.